jurevito/de-course/README.md

 3. Run `pip install -r requirements.txt` to install dependencies locally.
 4. Open Apache Airflow UI at http://localhost:8080 and login with username and password `airflow`.
 5. Add all necessary connections in `Admin -> Connections`.
     - Add connection for Apache Spark.
-Host should be `spark://spark-master` and port is `7077`.

-## Apache Airflow
-Username and password are `airflow`.
-The UI can accessed at http://localhost:8080.
-1. Add connection for Apache Spark.
-Host should be `spark://spark-master` and port is `7077`.
+Host should be `spark://spark-master`, port is `7077` and connection ID is `spark_container`.

 ## Apache Spark
 Can be accessed at http://localhost:8081.